vinculum3141-ship-it/assigment-djehuty/docs/meta/STAKEHOLDER_COMMUNICATION_EMAIL.md

 - Advantages and potential limitations (stakeholder benefits, technical constraints)
 - System strengths and weaknesses analysis with specific weakness to address

-The baseline choice affects **which problem is presented**, **which weakness is identified**, and **how much time is spent on existing system analysis**, but not the quality, depth, or completeness of the presentation.
+The baseline choice affects **which problem is presented**, **which weakness is identified**, and **how the solution is framed**, but not the quality or depth of the presentation.

 ### Presentation Plan

-I plan to prepare and deliver the final presentation by [DATE].
-If I do not receive clarification by [EARLIER DATE], I will proceed with **Baseline C (Intent Recognition - Extension Presentation)** as it:
+I plan to prepare and deliver the presentation by [DATE].
+If I do not receive clarification by [EARLIER DATE], I will proceed with **Baseline C** as it balances assignment scope with codebase reality within the 15-minute format.

-1. Fits 15-minute format well (~3 min existing analysis + ~12 min faculty solution)
-2. Respects assignment scope (focus on faculty-level statistics)
-3. Acknowledges codebase reality (partial institution implementation exists)
-4. Provides clear "specific weakness": "Missing hierarchical layer in grouping architecture"
-5. Demonstrates architectural judgment (recognizes patterns and proposes pragmatic extensions)
-6. Creates compelling presentation narrative (discovery → analysis → solution)

-However, I can readily pivot to Baseline A or B if that better aligns with evaluation objectives.
+However, I can readily adjust to Baseline A or B based on your guidance.

 ### Availability

-I am available to discuss this presentation approach at your convenience if clarification would be helpful.
+I am available to discuss this at your convenience if clarification would be helpful.

 Respectfully,
 [Your Full Name]